• Skip to primary navigation

 • Note 1: These are usually found canned or jarred in the canned vegetables or pickles aisle of grocery stores, or you can buy hearts of palm online.
 If you don’t want to use them for whatever reason, you can substitute chickpeas.

-• Note 4: A touch of sweetness is wonderful in this, especially the mango.
+• Note 4: A touch of sweetness is wonderful in this.
 It really balances out all the flavors.
-Pineapples, peaches, nectarines, strawberries, apricots, etc. would all also work in place of mango.
+Pineapples, peaches, nectarines, strawberries, or even apricots would all also work in place of mango.

-• Note 6: Again, optional, but if you’d like there to be a slight seafood flavor as is traditional for ceviche, I highly recommend dulse flakes.
-You could alternatively use kelp flakes.
+• Note 6: Dulse flakes are optional but if you’d like there to be a slight seafood flavor in your vegan ceviche (since this dish is traditionally made with fish), I highly recommend dulse flakes.
+You could alternatively use kelp granules or flakes or even a few crumbled nori sheets.

 • Category: Snack, Appetizer